ml-energy/zeus/docs/getting_started/index.md

 ```

 ### Data parllel with multi-GPU on a single-node
-Zeus only one process per GPU profiling.
+Zeus supports only one process per GPU profiling.
 In data parallel training,
 each process has its `local_rank` within the node and will run the
 following code.
 We also specify the important steps for a better comprehension.